 Both programs worked perfectly.
 But the Fortran program ran more than ten times faster.
 Why?

-This small experiment illustrated a much broader truth: Generic safety features come at the expense of efficiency, visibility, and control.
+This small experiment illustrated a much broader truth: generic features, such as safety features, come at the expense of efficiency, visibility, and control.
 A language that “does more for you” inevitably takes more control away.
 It substitutes restriction for responsibility and gives the illusion of safety while eroding performance and precision.

 Why Safe Languages Create Risk in Cybersecurity